cdfoundation/toc/process/new_project_onboarding.md

 ## Outreach & Marketing

   * A press release announcing the new project will be put out by CDF.
 Please identify key messaging and community members to provide quotes and email pr@cd.foundation
-  * Podcase - projects are welcome to do a kickoff episode on The Pipeline Podcast, more detail here: https://cd.foundation/podcast/
+  * Podcast - projects are welcome to do a kickoff episode on The Pipeline Podcast, more detail here: https://cd.foundation/podcast/